dca-python/covid-impact-on-migrant-labor/README.md

+# Labor Market Effects of the COVID-19 Pandemic on Individuals with Migratory Background in Germany

 This repository is a refactored version of the R code underlying my masters thesis entitled "Labor Market Effects of the COVID-19 Pandemic on Individuals with Migratory Background in Germany".